Alternative Formats

 Alternative formats are versions of your content produced specifically for people with different access needs, such as Easy Read for people with intellectual disability, large print or braille for people who are blind or have low vision, and audio or captioned versions for people who cannot read text or hear audio.
 In Australia they are often required to meet the Disability Discrimination Act and the Digital Service Standard, and to deliver genuinely inclusive services.

-One message, many ways to receive it
+One message, many ways to receive IT

 Accessible HTML and remediated documents solve most barriers, but not all of them.
 A person with an intellectual disability may need plain language and supporting images.
 A braille reader needs a correctly formatted braille file, not a PDF.
 A Deaf user needs captions and a transcript, not an audio recording.
 Alternative formats close that final gap, so the same information reaches everyone.